giovannipbonin/ieee-program/Week 00/README.md

-# On The Self-Taught Software Engineer
+## On The Self-Taught Software Engineer

 Welcome!
 We're glad you could join us.
 You're in for a treat.

+### Our Goals
+We have two goals in this course: To provide you with a base that will make you a top-notch software engineer and prepare you for *getting* a job in Silicon Valley.

+### The Structure
 We plan to structure this course as follows: We will meet on Mondays and Thursdays.
 - On Mondays, we will review (or learn if it is new for you!) key concepts on algorithms and data structures.
 We will also dive deep into an interesting Software Engineering topic.
 These will include Machine Learning, Big Data, System Design, Operating Systems, Parallel Programming, etc.
 - The goal of Mondays is to prepare you for interview questions and expose you to interesting areas of Software Engineering, which will guide your understanding of how software works and maybe inspire you to dive deep into one of these subjects.